Combating Data Laundering in LLM Training: Unauthorized Data Detection: Progress and Challenge

-Verifying the provenance of data used to train LLMs is a cornerstone of trustworthy AI, with critical implications for copyright compliance, data privacy, and license enforcement~\citep{li2023trustworthy}.
-The field has developed two main strategies for data governance, including proactive measures applied before/during training and post-hoc detection of trained models.
+Verifying the provenance of data used to train LLMs is a central problem for trustworthy AI~\citep{li2023trustworthy}.
+Existing solutions can be broadly divided into proactive defenses and post-hoc detection.

-\textbf{Proactive defenses} are approaches that prevent or trace data misuse from the outset. {\em Data watermarking} embeds imperceptible signals, such as stylistic patterns, directly into training data, which can subsequently be detected in a model's outputs to establish provenance~\citep{liang2024watermarking}.
-Differential privacy~\citep{dwork2008differential}, on the other hand, offers cryptographic-style guarantees against memorization by introducing calibrated noise during the training process, but frequently incurs a substantial penalty on model utility; it is rarely adopted in training LLMs where model performance is paramount.
-These are, however, voluntary disclosures and cannot verify the absence of undisclosed data sources, nor can they audit existing models whose provenance may be obscured.
-In brief, proactive defenses are essential but have inherent limitations; they are not implemented, and do not provide a mechanism for auditing existing models trained without such foresight.
+\textbf{Progress in unauthorized data detection.} Proactive defenses aim to prevent or trace misuse before or during training.
+Data watermarking embeds signals, such as stylistic patterns, into training data so that later model outputs can reveal provenance~\citep{liang2024watermarking}.
+Differential privacy~\citep{dwork2008differential} provides formal guarantees against memorization by adding calibrated noise during training, but it often reduces model utility and is rarely adopted in LLM training.
+More importantly, these approaches require action before training and cannot audit already deployed models whose data sources are undisclosed.

-\textbf{Post-hoc detection} seeks to determine whether specific data was used to train a deployed model \emph{after} its development, often with only black-box access.
-This task is commonly instantiated via techniques derived from the membership-inference literature~\citep{shokri2017membership}, where the goal is to distinguish training samples (members) from unseen samples (non-members) by exploiting statistical differences in model behavior~\citep{li2025membership}.
-Because overparameterized models tend to memorize their training data, they typically show higher confidence or lower loss on members~\citep{carlini2021extracting, carlini2022membership}, a signal most post-hoc detectors rely on.
-Adapting these methods to modern LLMs is difficult due to the prohibitive cost of training shadow models~\citep{carlini2022membership}, so recent detectors instead analyze intrinsic signals from the target model itself, including loss-based~\citep{ye2024data}, likelihood-based~\citep{shi2023detecting, zhang2024min}, and calibrated-confidence approaches~\citep{xie2024recall}.
-Overall, these techniques aim to provide data rights holders with practical tools for detecting unauthorized data use and remain effective on standard benchmarks.
+Post-hoc detection instead asks whether a deployed model has used specific data after the model has been trained.
+This setting is especially relevant for LLM auditing, where data rights owners often have only black-box access to the target model.
+Most post-hoc methods build on membership-inference ideas~\citep{shokri2017membership}: training samples tend to induce different model behaviors from unseen samples because overparameterized models can memorize their training data~\citep{li2025membership}.
+In LLMs, this difference is commonly measured through intrinsic signals such as loss, likelihood, or calibrated confidence~\citep{carlini2021extracting, carlini2022membership, ye2024data, shi2023detecting, zhang2024min, xie2024recall}.
+These methods provide practical tools for detecting unauthorized data use and remain effective in the standard setting where the queried texts match the texts seen during training.